Visual studio code

 **TIPS:**

-Visual Studio generators and Ninja Multi-Config can generates
+Visual Studio generators and Ninja Multi-Config can generate multiple

 ``CMAKE_CONFIGURATION_TYPES`` instead of only one configuration with